JedBeom/random-reviewer-discord/README.md

   assign-reviewer:
     runs-on: ubuntu-latest
     steps:
-      - name: Assign random reviewer
+      - name: Run random-reviewer-discord
         uses: JedBeom/random-reviewer-discord@v0.2.0
         env:
           GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
         with:
           usernames: ${{ secrets.USERNAMES }}
           webhook_url: ${{ secrets.WEBHOOK_URL }}
-          schedule_prs_min_age: 24
 ```

 > [!IMPORTANT]
 > Don't forget to add `permissions`!
-This action only requires `pull-requests: write`.
+This action requires `pull-requests: write`.

 > [!NOTE]
+> To copy the file with full options: see [example.yml](./example.yml).
-> For more options and descriptions, see [action.yml](./action.yml).
+> For default values and descriptions, see [action.yml](./action.yml).

-Add the file, commit it to a new branch, push it, and create a PR.
+Add(Stage) the file, commit it to a new branch, push it, and create a PR.

 ## Customize It